 You already know the importance of having a well-developed budget or spending plan.
 The downside is that these require constant vigilance.
 On a regular basis, you should be using your receipts and account reconciliations to adjust your spending plan to match your actual spending.
 In the real world, very few people follow through on this for more than a few months at a time, even with the best intentions.

 By always setting aside savings before dealing with any other expenses, you will ensure that it will be growing, regardless of what happens to anything else.
 This is the most effective way to save since it means you cannot “cheat”.

 Do I Still Need a Budget?

-Using a “Pay Yourself First” savings strategy is not a replacement for maintaining an up-to-date budget or savings plan, but it will make the process much easier.
+Using a “pay yourself first” savings strategy is not a replacement for maintaining an up-to-date budget or savings plan, but it will make the process much easier.

-Pay Yourself First with Tight Cash
+How Do You Pay Yourself First When Cash Is Tight?

-With a Pay Yourself First savings strategy, your savings always comes first.
+With a pay-yourself-first savings strategy, your savings always comes first.
 This means dipping into savings is almost entirely off-limits.
 By following this strategy, you would rather pay a bill a month late than take money from your savings to pay it off.

 Making Pay Yourself First Work

 One way to make pay yourself first work is by keeping less of your savings as cash.
 This helps prevent withdrawing cash unless it can’t be avoided.

 One of the best ways to do this is by converting a high percentage of your savings into investments like stocks, bonds, and mutual funds instead of simply having cash sitting in your savings account.
 By moving your savings into investments, you kill two birds with one stone.